-- A school-wide C.A.R.E. motto, accompanied by a signed pledge from students and their parents to uphold four (4) positive habits for school success: Cooperation, Awesome attitude, Responsibility, and Empathy & Kindness. - Frequent positive recognition and reinforcement (praise) - Recognition slips given by all staff members to students who demonstrate the positive school behaviors embodied in the C.A.R.E. motto and pledge. - "Thank you" slips given out daily in the cafeteria, with weekly "Wizard of the Week" reward drawings for positive lunchroom behavior. - Regularly- scheduled "Wizard Award" merit assemblies, recognizing students who bestexemplify one of the specific Positive Habits for School Success from the C.A.R.E.
-Program and for perfect or excellent attendance. - Weekly "Go Home" Folders - Positive behavior and self-esteem are also supported by various classroom strategies such as Tribes, Class Meetings, and other programs. - A Student Council in which students take on leadership roles in promoting positive, pro-social behavior through activities and by example. - All teachers, as well as yard duty staff, have been trained in "The Toolbox Project" curriculum, which teaches students how to identify and use internal strengths and positive strategies to deal constructively with social-emotional issues between peers.
+- A school-wide C.A.R.E. motto, accompanied by a signed pledge from students and their parents to uphold four (4) positive habits for school success: Cooperation, Awesome attitude, Responsibility, and Empathy & Kindness. - Frequent positive recognition and reinforcement (praise) - Recognition slips given to students who demonstrate the positive school behaviors embodied in the C.A.R.E. motto and pledge - Weekly "Wizard of the Week" reward drawings for positive lunchroom behavior - "Wizard Award" merit assemblies are held to recognize students who best- exemplify positive habits for school success and for perfect or excellent attendance - Weekly "Go Home" Folders - Positive behavior and self-esteem are also supported by various classroom strategies such as Tribes, Class Meetings, and other programs. - A Student Council in which students take on leadership roles in promoting positive, pro-social behavior through activities and by example - Teachers, as well as yard duty staff, have been trained in "The Toolbox Project" curriculum, which teaches students how to identify and use internal strengths and positive strategies to deal constructively with social-emotional issues between peers.